michaellavelle/gpt-3-deterministic-prompts/README.md

 # gpt-3-deterministic-prompts

-A repository for suggestions from GPT-3 prompts where the output should be deterministic (ie. temperature = 0.0 )
+A repository for suggestions for GPT-3 prompts,  where the output should be deterministic (ie. temperature = 0.0 ).

 I don't have access to the GPT-3 API as of yet - this repository is a place to store future ideas for prompts I'd like to test against the API.